damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

-Below are some examples of messages the user may receive at the end of the conversation (PL/ENG)(data/names.js):
+Below are some examples of messages the user may receive at the end of the conversation (PL/ENG):

 ```
+//data/names.js file:

 export const messages = {
   finish: {
     mailSent: {